 We are interested in how you can make something beautiful, meaningful, and/or useful from items that others might only see as trash.
 Materials could include (but are not limited to) cardboard, paper, plastic bottles, old clothes, and natural materials such as branches or stones.
 This work could range from wearable art, to a free-standing sculpture, to an outdoor envisioning of space, or to any other kind of 3-D work.
+The sculpture can be as large as you like but may not be smaller than an average shoebox (roughly -14" L x 10" W x 5" D).
 You may add to the surfaces of your piece (i.e. drawing or painting on it), but surface decoration is not required.
 Materials for this piece should be found; there is no need to purchase art supplies or work with materials that are conventionally considered appropriate for sculpture.
 This prompt is intentionally vague and open ended, and you have all the information you need above.
 We are more interested in learning how you creatively solve problems and navigate limitations than we are in seeing a masterpiece.
 Please do not simply go to the internet for advice.
 Instead, spend that time with the material.
 Experiment.
 Make mistakes.
-Be open to scraping ideas and starting over.
+Be open to scrapping ideas and starting over.
 Create something out of nothing.

-Three Remaining Portfolio Pieces
+Four Remaining Portfolio Pieces

 The remaining pieces can be selected by the applicant, but please try to include a variety of mediums and subject matter.
-If any of your remaining three portfolio pieces are derived from another work or photograph, please also submit an image of the reference material, crediting the original artist (when applicable).
+If any of your remaining four portfolio pieces are derived from another work or photograph, please also submit an image of the reference material, crediting the original artist (when applicable).